EmmanuelRE8/EVABot_v2/README.md

-# E-V.A. bot (v2)
+# Emmanuel's P. A. I. R. (Personal AI Résumé)

-This repository hosts **E-V.A. bot**, an interactive chatbot that presents my career, projects, and skills in a dynamic way.
+This repository hosts Emmanuel's **Personal AI Resumé (P.A.I.R)**, an interactive chatbot that presents my career, projects, and skills in a dynamic way.

 It combines:
 - A **profile panel** with personal/professional details.